2 killed in shooting at St. Louis high school; gunman dead

 Seven other 15- and 16-year-old students, four boys and three girls, were all in stable condition.
 Four students suffered gunshot wounds or graze wounds, two suffered bruises and one had a broken ankle.

-Sack declined to say how Harris was able to get into the building, which has security guards, locked doors and mental detectors.
+Sack declined to say how Harris was able to get into the building, which has security guards, locked doors and metal detectors.

 “If there’s somebody who has a will, they’re going to figure out, we don’t want to make it easy for them,” Sack said.
 “We just got to do the best we can to extend that time it takes them to get into the building to buy us time to respond.”